-How to care for the Finding Nemo characters
+How to Care for the Finding Nemo Fish Characters

 A marine tank can make a wonderful addition to the household and become a fascinating object of natural entertainment for a child, but the adults must be prepared to learn the proper husbandry of marine aquarium maintenance, as well as the physical and psychological needs of these aquatic species.